AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/configuring-pipelines/configuring-non-production-pipelines.md

 Learn how to configure non-production pipelines to test the quality of your code before deploying to production environments.

+A user must have the **[Deployment Manager](/help/onboarding/cloud-manager-introduction.md#role-based-permissions)** role to configure non-production pipelines.

 ## Non-Production Pipelines {#non-production-pipelines}

 In addition to [production pipelines](#configuring-production-pipelines.md) which deploys to stagings and production environments, you can also set up non-production pipelines to validate your code.